Four-Star Distinction for Ninth Year!

-In its November 2011 issue, Library Journal announced its fourth round of national library ratings.
-Once again the Northport-East Northport Public Library was ranked among the top 3.5% of the nation’s public libraries and named a "four-star library" among "America’s Star Libraries."
+In its November 2016 issue, Library Journal announced its ninth round of national library ratings.
+Once again the Northport-East Northport Public Library was ranked among the nation’s top public libraries and named a "four-star library" among "America’s Star Libraries."

 Libraries Receive Top Grades*